 Baby Isla needs to go to bed before my husband and I. For this reason its important that our accommodation has more than one room.
 I’m not necessarily fussy at this stage about having separate bedrooms (although this will change as she gets older!), but having a place to be able to sit and have a drink and a chat in the evening without waking her up is very important!

-Talking of waking her up, we stayed in a hotel for NYE this year in Sri Lanka and despite being quite far away from the disco the sound radiated up into our room and was just as loud as it was on the dancefloor!
+We stayed in a hotel for New Years eve when travelling in Sri Lanka and despite being quite far away from the disco the sound radiated up into our room and was just as loud as it was on the dancefloor!
 Needless to say we had a VERY tired and grumpy baby the following day… it wasn’t the best start to 2018!
-Staying in a villa allows you to get away from the discothèque, the evening entertainment or the drunken Brits who get louder and louder with each pint.

 This leads nicely on to flexibility.
-Villas usually allow you to eat when you want, get up when you want, leave when you want- what more could a family ask for?
+Self-catered accommodations usually allow you to eat when you want, get up when you want, leave when you want- what more could a family ask for?

 Do you have any recommendations for places to stay with children?
 I’d love the hear them- leave your comments below!